 How long have you worked for Northern Ireland Fire and Rescue Service?

-Outline what a typical day is like for you when you are available for fire calls?
+Outline what a typical day is like for you?

-What do you enjoy most about working for Northern Ireland Fire & Rescue Service?
+What do you enjoy most about working for Northern Ireland Fire & Rescue?